flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-a-pixel-is-not-a-pixel/index.md

 </details>

-This time the solution is more complicated, but it's still Math and it's still just one line.
+The solution is more complex this time, but it's still Math and it's still just one line.

 How would we do this with CSS?
 With iOS AutoLayout?
 Android Layout?